-cided among the lurkers, to hear alternative perspectives.
+A key threat posed by the Internet is that individuals might lock themselves into virtual "echo chambers" in which they fail to be exposed to diverse opinions and contradictory viewpoints (Sunstein 2007).
+The efforts of the DOT to join the conversation seem to stir counter-messages, but they also enable those reading these sites, including the undecided among the lurkers, to hear alternative perspectives.
 It is important that diplomats around the world recognize the potential of joining two-way conversations about controversial issues in the age of networks, but also systematically explore strategies for grappling with often hostile and emotional arguments where there is a lack of trust among the adversaries.
-And regardless of how much the US invests in developing public diplomacy methods, the best way to change attitudes and gain trust in the Middle East is through foreign policies that link words and deeds that evoke broad public support.
-These are some of the major strategic challenges facing public diplomacy 2.0.
+And regardless of how much the USA invests in developing public diplomacy methods, the best way to change attitudes and gain trust in the Middle East is through a positive change in foreign policy that links words and deeds.
+These are some of the major strategic challenges facing public diplomacy 2.0